2020 Cincinnati Bengals season: Week 3: at Philadelphia Eagles

+The Bengals traveled to Philadelphia seeking their first win of the season.
+After a scoreless first quarter, the Bengals and Eagles traded field goals to start the second.
+Cincinnati took its first lead of the game when Joe Burrow found Tee Higgins for a 1-yard touchdown, but the Eagles responded with a touchdown of their own to take a 13–10 lead at halftime.
+The Eagles padded their lead to 16–10 early in the third on a Jake Elliott field goal, but Higgins' second touchdown reception of the afternoon put the Bengals back in front, 17–16.
+Cincinnati built its lead to seven points with two Randy Bullock field goals in the fourth quarter, but a last-minute touchdown run by Carson Wentz would tie the game and force overtime.
+In overtime, the two defenses would hold strong, with neither team being able to get in scoring range until the Eagles got to the Bengals' 41 late in the extra period.
+However, a false start on fourth down would move Philadelphia out of field goal range, and they punted with only a few seconds left.
+With no time to get back into scoring range or score a winning touchdown, the Bengals could only run one play to their own 20 yard line before time expired.

-With their fourth tie in 13 seasons, the Bengals improved to 0–2–1 and remained in last place in the AFC North.
+With their fourth tie in 13 seasons and their second in their past four meetings against the Eagles, the Bengals improved to 0–2–1 and remained in last place in the AFC North.
 The Bengals also ended a 14-game road losing streak dating back to 2018.

 Week 4: vs. Jacksonville Jaguars

 QB Joe Burrow earned his first win as an NFL starter, throwing for 300 yards, a touchdown, and an interception.
 RB Joe Mixon turned in a huge performance with 151 rushing yards and two touchdowns as well as a receiving touchdown.

 Week 5: at Baltimore Ravens

 The Bengals then traveled to Baltimore for Round 1 against the Ravens.
 After trailing 27–0, the Bengals wrapped up the scoring in the fourth quarter with Randy Bullock's 38-yard field goal to make the final score 27–3.

 With their fourth straight loss to the Ravens, the Bengals fell to 1–3–1.